 I’ve always enjoyed modeling data.
 The whole point of a model is to make something simpler.
 A bad model never works, a good model works some of the time, and no model ever works 100% of the time because then it would no longer be a model!
 We’re always trying to specify the domain of applicability.
 Working on ExpoCast, my colleagues ran 2,500 chemicals through the SHEDS-HT model they developed for exposure to chemicals in consumer products.
 The presumption is that for some of those chemicals, it does a really good job.
 Other chemicals fall outside of this domain, and as long as we know which chemicals are in or out of the domain then we’re in good shape.
 I love studying these models and the systematic study of making more accurate predictions about the data.

 If you weren’t a scientist, what would you be doing?

 I’d love to be writing video games.
 I have actually worked with s friends in the past who built multi-player video games.
 For me, video games are a sort of model for the world, but a more fun model.
 You open the door and there could be a whole other world on the other side.
 You could be 10 feet tall or be able to run fast, but either way it’s all a model and governed by the parameters that you create.

 If you could have dinner with any scientist, past or present, who would it be and what would you like to ask him or her?

 Probably Richard Feynman.
 He seems like a goof.
-I would ask him about computing and maybe complex systems.
+I would ask him about machine learning and maybe complex systems.
 These two fields of study really came out after his death.
 What would he be doing with these things?
 What could we be missing in our theories?

 Do you any advice for students considering a career in science?